apache/sedona/docs/setup/maven-coordinates.md

 		```

 ## SNAPSHOT versions
 Sometimes Sedona has a SNAPSHOT version for the upcoming release.
 It follows the same naming conversion but has "SNAPSHOT" as suffix in the version.
-For example, `{{ sedona.current_snapshot }}`
+For example, `{{ sedona_create_release.current_snapshot }}`

 In order to download SNAPSHOTs, you need to add the following repositories in your POM.XML or build.sbt
 ### build.sbt